 1. Where to Go

 First, consider language.
 If you cannot verbally communicate with your hosts, learning from them will be difficult.
 You’re better off volunteering on a farm where at least one of the hosts can speak a language in which you are proficient.
 If you’re an English speaker dead set on WWOOFing in Chile, but can’t find an English speaking host, start studying Spanish now!
 Language immersion is incredibly beneficial for acquisition.

 You can learn more from WWOOFing than just farming.
 If you have a country in mind or travel plans already booked, subscribe to that country’s WWOOF organization and see what’s available.
 Decide what type of environment you prefer: near or in a city, suburban, rural, or remote.
 Check the location of each farm before messaging the host.

 2. What Type of Work You Want to Do

 What are your primary agricultural interests?
 Do you want to work with animals?
 Do you want to learn about organic produce, cheese making, bread baking, permaculture?

 Solidify your goals before you start messaging hosts.
-There are so many farms offering unique learning experiences such as fermentation, woodworking, baking or animal rescue.
+There are so many farms offering unique learning experiences such as fermentation, woodworking, baking, or animal rescue.
 Look into what’s out there before you make up your mind.
-If I had known that I could have gone to France to learn to bake bread, trust me, I would have.

 3. Living Situation, Surrounding Area & Other Amenities